siddharthi865/reactjs-interview-questions-and-answers/set-23/README.md

 ## Question 1.
 How do you implement a dynamic table with sorting and filtering?

+## Question 2.
+How do you implement a search input with debounce in a functional component?

+## Question 3.
+How do you implement a reusable modal component with animations?

+## Question 4.
+How do you implement a multi-step wizard form with progress tracking?

+## Question 5.
+How do you implement a global loader for API requests?

 ## Question 6.
 How do you implement optimistic UI updates when deleting a list item?

 ## Question 7.
 How do you implement a “copy to clipboard” button in React?